Glossary of Eye Care Terms - A-B

 antibody A protein activated by the body's immune system that fights infection, toxins and other foreign substances.

 antioxidant Substance that inhibits oxidation and can guard the body from damaging effects of free radicals.
 Molecules with one or more unpaired electrons, free radicals can destroy cells and play a role in many diseases.
-Antioxidant vitamins include B, C and beta carotene.
+Antioxidant vitamins include B, C and beta-carotene.
 Antioxidants may help prevent macular degeneration and other eye diseases; many studies are in progress.
 More about nutrition and the eyes.

 anti-reflective coating (AR coating) Thin layer(s) applied to a lens to reduce the amount of reflected light and glare that reaches the eye.
-Read more about anti-reflective lenses and eyeglass lens coatings.
+Read more about anti-reflective lenses and other eyeglass lens coatings.

 apheresis A process in which blood is drawn outside the body, certain compounds are removed, and the blood is returned to the body.
 The technique has various applications, including: harvesting of needed components such as plasma or white blood cells; and removing harmful components such as large proteins, in order to treat the dry form of age-related macular degeneration (AMD).
-For more information, please see our article on age-related macular degeneration.

 aqueous humor The clear, watery fluid that fills the space between the cornea and lens of the eye.
-The aqueous humor (or aqueous) is produced by the ciliary body behind the iris and drains from the anterior chamber of the eye through the trabecular meshwork.
-Failure of the aqueous humor to drain properly from the eye increases intraocular pressure (IOP) and can lead to glaucoma.
+The aqueous humor (or aqueous) is produced by the ciliary body behind the iris and drains from the anterior chamber of the eye through the trabecular meshwork Failure of the aqueous humor to drain properly from the eye increases intraocular pressure (IOP) and can lead to glaucoma.